 APPEALS: Applicant acknowledges and agrees that he/she has had the opportunity to review and appeal the Grant Amount and all other appealable decisions related to your application, and at the time Applicant executes this Agreement, he/she waives any future right to appeal the determinations of eligibility, award amount, results of all inspections, and funding requirements (including Duplication of Benefits calculation and any escrow requirement).
 Applicant understands that from and after the date of this Agreement, all decisions by the State or its designee are final non-appealable determinations of benefits under the Program.

-FRAUD ACKNOWLEDGEMENT: Applicant asserts, certifies, and reaffirms under penalty of perjury and/or violation of federal and state laws applicable to this Agreement, that all information in the survey, application, documents provided, and documents executed on the Grant Agreement Execution Date are true to the best of his/ her knowledge and Applicant acknowledges that such have been relied on by the State and the Program Management Contractor to provide disaster assistance.
+Applicant Initials: FRAUD ACKNOWLEDGEMENT: Applicant asserts, certifies, and reaffirms under penalty of perjury and/or violation of federal and state laws applicable to this Agreement, that all information in the survey, application, documents provided, and documents executed on the Grant Agreement Execution Date are true to the best of his/ her knowledge and Applicant acknowledges that such have been relied on by the State and the Program Management Contractor to provide disaster assistance.
 Applicant further certifies that all damages claimed in connection with Applicant's application for Grant proceeds were a direct result of the Disasters, and that Applicant has disclosed to the State all insurance proceeds and other funds received from governmental agencies as compensation for damages as a result of the Disasters in the application process.
-Applicant makes or files false, misleading, and/or incomplete statements and/or documents.
-Applicant understands that he/she will be required to and agrees to repay all the Grant Amount in the event Applicant makes or files false, misleading, and/or incomplete statements and/or documents.

-Applicant acknowledges this notice of the danger of fraud and scams perpetrated by unscrupulous individuals, contractors, and businesses and that the State has provided an Office of Fraud which can be found on the Restore.LA.gov website to address such issues.
+Applicant acknowledges that he/she may be prosecuted by federal, state and/or local authorities in the event that Applicant makes or files false, misleading, and/or incomplete statements and/or documents.
+Applicant understands that he/she will be required to and agrees to repay all the Grant Amount in the event Applicant makes or files false, misleading, and/or incomplete statements and/or documents in the connection with the Grant and work performed on the Damaged Manufactured Home.
+Applicant Initials: Applicant acknowledges this notice of the danger of fraud and scams perpetrated by unscrupulous individuals, contractors, and businesses and that the State has provided an Office of Fraud which can be found on the Restore.LA.gov website to address such issues.
 REPRESENTATIONS CONTINUING: Applicant acknowledges and agrees that all his/her representations and information contained in the application remain true and complete as of the date of this Agreement.
 Applicant certifies that he / she has not received notice of any default, seizure, or foreclosure of any lien on the Damaged Manufactured Home.
 Applicant acknowledges that all owners or people or entities with an interest in the Damaged Manufactured Home have been identified in the application and are aware of Applicant's participation in the Program.
 Applicant acknowledges that any interference by any person who claims to have an interest in the Damaged Manufactured Home may result in Applicant's repayment of Grant Amount or otherwise being liable for costs related to those claims.
+Applicant Initials: